turgaysebzecioglu/AIML-Turkish-Files/README.md

 -These files are taken from the database of Gökbilge (eng.
 SkyWise), a Turkish chatbot.

--These files can be played with Chatbot Gökbilge living on www.gokbilge.net.
+-You can try the speech examples in these files on the Chatbot Gökbilge on the www.gokbilge.net.

 -Contact: sebzecioglu@yahoo.com

 **Repisitory files**

-* stop_words.aim (Stop Words)
+* stop_words.aim (stop words in conversation)